 Defining Reverse Debugging

-Some tools exist that claim the reverse debugger title, although in actuality they’re “‘history logging’ debuggers, as they merely record information during execution to view or query later, rather than allow the programmer to actually step backwards in time in an executing program,” according to a 2015 MSc thesis, published by Stellenbosch University.
+Some tools exist that claim the reverse debugger title.
+However, in actuality, they’re “‘history logging’ debuggers, as they merely record information during execution to view or query later, rather than allow the programmer to step backward in time in an executing program,” according to a 2015 MSc thesis, published by Stellenbosch University.

 Saving Valuable Time

-For Microsoft .NET developers, this means being able to walk or jump back through each stage of the programs execution.
+For Microsoft .NET developers, this means being able to walk or jump back through each stage of the execution of the program.
 Suddenly, finding where errors occurred takes a fraction of the time.
-Fixing bugs is easier and faster.
+Fixing bugs is more comfortable and faster.

 Therefore, showing you every line of code as it was written – including the variables and return values of executed methods – to understand why those particular code paths were executed.

-The more time a developer saves finding and fixing errors, the more time can be spent writing new code, developing new solutions and creating more value for employers and clients.
-No one said developer work is easy, no matter what language(s) you write in; but it doesn’t’t have to be a constant headache.
-Enjoy your job more, and be more effective, when you use a reverse debugger tool.
+The more time a developer saves finding and fixing errors, the more time can be spent writing new code, developing new solutions, and creating more value for employers and clients.
+No one said developer work is easy, no matter what language(s) you write in, but it doesn’t have to be a constant headache.
+Enjoy your job more, and be more effective when you use a reverse debugger tool.